hackclub/hackclub/workshops/hello_bot/README.md

 bot.login('token')
 ```

-`token` is a placeholder for the bot's token. `discord.js` is event-based, meaning we set up listeners for the events that we want to respond to.
+`token` is a placeholder for the bot's token which you copied earlier.
+Put it in quotes here, replacing `'token'`.
+Discord.js is event-based, meaning we set up listeners for the events that we want to respond to.
 The main one we're going to work with is `message`, this event will be fired anytime a message is sent in a server your bot is a member of.
 As long as the bot has privileges to read the channel the message was sent in.
 To add a listener for the `message` event we can use the following code:

 ```js
 bot.on('message', (message) => {